joannakl/cs102/syllabus.markdown

 I generally do not take attendance.

 __The missed quizzes and recitation activities cannot be made up__.
-Four lowest scores on quizzes and recitation will be dropped at the end of the semester.
+Two lowest scores on quizzes and two lowest scores on recitation activities will be dropped at the end of the semester.
 This is to account for any excused (illness, holidays, job interviews, ...) or unexcused absences.

 The exams can be made up only in case of an excused absence with appropriate documentation.